aaronparker/aaronparker.github.io/_posts/2011-11-08-sequencing-mozilla-firefox-8.md

 There are a couple of features that should be disabled when running Firefox under App-V:

   * Automatic updates for Firefox – _Options / Advanced / Update - Automatically check for updates to: Firefox_.
 Firefox updates should be delivered via new App-V packages.
 Updates for Add-ons and Search Engines should be OK as these are written to the user profile
   * Default browser check – _Options / Advanced / General - Always check to see if Firefox is the default browser on startup_.
-Once Firefox is isolated from the OS, the user won&#8217;t be able to make it the default browser
+Once Firefox is isolated from the OS, the user won't be able to make it the default browser

 I will cover using a couple of customisation to ensure these features are disabled for any new Firefox profile.